Breach of Contract

 On the other hand, cases alleging a breach of implied contract require a very different analysis.
 An employee handbook can give rise to an implied contract only if the promises made in the handbook are very specific and definite.
 Even then, the employer can prevent the creation of an implied contract if it has placed a “clear and prominent disclaimer” at the front of the handbook.

 Breach of contract cases can raise complex issues of law.
-Attorneys Richard Schall and Patricia Barasch, who have more than 40 years combined experience representing employees, enjoy the challenge of tackling the most difficult legal issues, taking on the biggest corporations in New Jersey, along with their law firms, and protecting the contractual rights of our clients.
+Attorneys Richard Schall and Patricia Barasch, who have more than 50 years combined experience representing employees, including successfully trying breach of contract cases for our clients, enjoy the challenge of tackling the most difficult legal issues, taking on the biggest corporations in New Jersey, along with their law firms, and protecting the contractual rights of our clients.

-If you believe you have an employment contract that has been broken, please contact our firm by clicking on the contact link accessible on every page of our website, and completing our on-line Questionnaire.
+If you believe you have an employment contract that has been broken, please contact our firm by clicking on the link below, “Help Us Understand Your Case,” and completing the on-line Questionnaire.
 We will get back to you within 24-to-48 hours of receiving your questionnaire.
+Or call us at (856) 914-9200.

 * In every year since 2014, the law firm of Schall & Barasch has been included in the Tier 1 list of best law firms in New Jersey practicing in the field of employment law on behalf of individuals.
 This list is compiled by U.S. News & World Report.
 A description of the selection methodology can be found at www.bestlawfirms.usnews.com/methodology.aspx.